When it comes to online learning, things like mobile responsiveness and easy course management really matter.

 1. WordPress Theme With Templates

-There are many great themes out there that will allow you to create multiple page layouts (a MUST for your membership site).
+There are many great themes out there that will allow you to create multiple page layouts and membership page templates (a MUST for your membership site).

 However, the user-friendly Divi theme is a proven favorite.
 In fact, many online education websites use Divi.